SAP/cloud-sdk-ios-fiori/CONTRIBUTING.md

 We reserve the right to close or to not process pull requests.

 We recommend to run `setupForCollaborators.sh` in root directory once to install helpful tools.
-For example, the script will install a pre-commit gith hook to run a SwiftLint check automatically before commmitting your sources.
+For example, the script will install a pre-commit gith hook to run a SwiftLint check automatically before committing your sources.
 It will also add a run script to ensure that SwiftLint checks are getting executed when you are working within the Xcode project file.

 ## Legal stuff